krsmith30/100-days-of-code/log.md

 # 100 Days Of Code - Log

+Day 02: April 5, 2018

+**Progress**: Added all text I want on the site and threw in a couple images I want to use.
+Need to add color and figure out how to use movie reel image as background on the heading.

+**Thoughts**: Still think it's fun!
+I have been googling things to get it to look exactly how I want.

+**Link to work**: same as yesterday.

 Day 01: April 4, 2018

 **Today's Progress**: Theme/idea for tribute page for free code camp.
 I put most of the info I want on there and will work over the next few days to make it look fancy